Meeting the Locals

 “I can see a small stream coming out from amongst the bushes, can you show me where all the rivers and streams run underground in this area?
 And can you change their hidden paths without causing trouble?”

 David says, “Yes,” at the same time as faint blue lines appear on the screen to show where the waters run.
-Ed smiles while he looks at them, as one running through the rock he’s interested in is a fair sized river.
+Ed smiles while he looks at them, since one running through the rock he’s interested in is a fair sized river.

 “Thanks, David.
 Now, I’ll lay out what I want, and can one of your technical staff do a plan for me to look at, please?”

 On getting an agreement Ed describes wanting the entrance to open into a large cave with a sort of wall in the middle, and a bit upstream of the entrance.
 The cave is to be his barn, and able to house sixty horses.
 The entrance to have the existing stream coming out of its down slope edge.
 A wall will run for the back two thirds of the cave, and have two levels, the lower one is to be like a watering trough, and have water come from the river along the trough to flow out the end into a gutter, and across the floor to the stream.
 The upper wall level is to be a hay rack area.
 Both to be at a height suitable for horses.
 Another stream of water is to come from the river to run along the downstream side of the cave.
 The floor is to be slightly sloped, with the angle to the front downstream corner, thus making cleaning easier.
 The area on the other side of the wall is to be a hay and equipment storage area with two caves off it at the front of the cave that go upstream.
 These are to have niches to store tools.
-Wagons and the like will store in the front of the hay loft area.
+Wagons and the like will store in the front of the hay loft.
 Downstream will be two entrances, one into a long cave near the front where they can store the manure, the other is a two metre wide passage to another cave, this is to go up a little, and then down.

 The next cave is to be a large one with a number of caves off it, each with its own passageway.
-The one on the left nearest the entry passage goes back towards the barn, rising as it goes until it can curve up and over the walkway to a passage running along the front of the canyon wall.
+The one on the left nearest the entry passage goes back toward the barn, rising as it goes until it can curve up and over the walkway to a passage running along the front of the canyon wall.
 This is to have a lot of small holes at about 1.5 metres from the floor to look out into the canyon.
 Each hole to be about the size of a human head, to have a protruding rock above it so the hole looks like the shadow of the rock, and is protected from the rain and snow.
 This is an observation area so Ed can look out of, or shoot out of, as need be.

 The next entrance goes up into a small cave with five rooms off that.
 A store room, three medium sized bedrooms, and the last is a large bedroom.
 Each with stone shelf storage.
 This is to be Ed’s quarters.